Oleg-N-Cher/OfrontPlus/Linux_arm/Examples/ReadMe.txt

-To build the examples, install the following packages:
+To build the examples, install the following packages (for Linux ARM):

 libsdl2-dev
 libsdl2-image-dev